 Trustpilot's Review Insights tool allows you to learn what customers expect from different parts of the business.
 It also highlights topics within your reviews, and identifies customer sentiment for each of them.

 This data will also help you identify different patterns and trends.
-In the case, Machine learning handles all of the heavy lifting of pulling insights from your customers’ feedback., which means you can spend more time solving your issues rather than looking for them.
+Machine learning handles all of the heavy lifting of pulling insights from your customers’ feedback, which means you can spend more time solving your issues rather than looking for them.

 By collecting customer feedback and insights, you can improve any areas of development within your business, such as customer service, shipping, delivery, product quality, and even your overall customer journey.